debbyrofikomalik/Hotel-Booking-Analysis/README.md

 | Higher cancellations in Resort Hotels | Offer **discounted room rates** during weekends or holidays | Address seasonal/peak pricing sensitivity |
 | Portugal is the top country for cancellations | Enhance **hotel quality and service standards** for bookings from Portugal | Improve perceived value to reduce risk of cancellation |

-For a more detailed explanation, visualizations, and methodology, see the [deck presentation](https://example.com).
+For a more detailed explanation see the [deck presentation](https://example.com).